janet-lang/janet/README.md

 ## Discussion

-Feel free to ask questions and join discussion on the [Janet Gitter Channel](https://gitter.im/janet-language/community).
+Feel free to ask questions and join the discussion on the [Janet Gitter Channel](https://gitter.im/janet-language/community).
 Alternatively, check out [the #janet channel on Freenode](https://webchat.freenode.net/)

 ## FAQ

-### Why is my terminal spitting out junk when I run the repl?
+### Why is my terminal spitting out junk when I run the REPL?

 Make sure your terminal supports ANSI escape codes.
 Most modern terminals will support these, but some older terminals, Windows consoles, or embedded terminals will not.
-If your terminal does not support ANSI escape codes, run the repl with the `-n` flag, which disables color output.
+If your terminal does not support ANSI escape codes, run the REPL with the `-n` flag, which disables color output.
 You can also try the `-s` if further issues ensue.